 World Literature and Rhetoric Advanced is a senior level course in which students study classical and world literature with an emphasis on critical reading and writing skills.
 Through class discussions and a variety of writing assignments, students develop rhetorical skills important for success in college English courses.
 Students approach their study of literature from a variety of critical, theoretical perspectives and continue to refine their research practices.
 Each section of the course may study text through different lenses based on faculty expertise and student interest.
 This course is designed to mimic the structure, expectations, and grading of a freshman-level college English course.

 In this course, students have the opportunity to learn about specific areas of journalism, including ethics, bias, libel, slander, AP style writing, conducting an interview, and using the Inverted Pyramid model.
-Students will analyze and demonstrate journalistic integrity, practice writing with brevity and clarity, and work collaboratively, ultimately producing their own collection of research-based interview articles.
-Students will be required to read relevant specialty newspapers, magazines and academic journals appropriate to the topic, as well as watch varying types of broadcast journalism; they will report and write articles on the selected topic in online and print formats.
+Students will analyze and demonstrate journalistic integrity, practice writing with brevity and clarity, and work collaboratively, ultimately producing their own collection of research- based interview articles.
+Students will be required to read relevant specialty newspapers, magazines and academic journals appropriate to the topic, as well as watch varying types of broadcast journalism; they will report and write articles on the selected topic online and print formats.

 Prerequisite: Instructor approval based on application process.
 Students who have previously taken Yearbook at EWS do not have to complete an application.